YD-git428/Coderco-learn/linux/README.md

 I hope you noticed a pattern here.
 No? here's whats going on:

 So by now, we already know the meaning of r, w & x.
-In this case, binary numbers can either be 1 or 0 and it's arrangement is based on whether the letter is used or not.
+In this case, binary numbers can either be 1 or 0 and it's arrangement is based on whether the letter (r,m or x) is used or not.

-1=letter is visible 0=letter is missing.
+1 = letter is visible 0 = letter is missing.

 The octal, in this case, is more specific by showing the assigned number from 1-9 based on **which** letter is being used:

 r=4 w=2 x=1 -=0

-The sum section is simply the sum of the octal numbers used
+The 'sum' section is simply the sum of the octal numbers used.

 ### Combination of Octals and Rules